 Your third step is to make a copy of your proposed budget available for public review immediately after the budget officer releases it to the Budget Committee.
 Your budget officer must publish notice of the budget committee meeting, as well as a notice of the budget hearing held by your governing body.

 Both the notice of your first budget committee meeting and the notice of your budget hearing can be published in one of four ways.
 The most common method of publication is to publish the notice in a newspaper of general circulation, at least 5 and not more than 30 days prior to the budget meeting or hearing.
 If you chose to publish in the paper, the notice of the budget committee meeting must be published twice.
 Notice of the budget hearing only needs to be published once.
 If your entity is located in Washington County, you must also send budget information to the County.

-The notice of your budget hearing must include a summary of the budget approved by the budget committee.
-This financial information contains the approved budget, the current year budget, and the proceeding years’ actual resources and expenditures.
-The Oregon Department of Revenue publishes forms you can use to develop and publish your budget: http://www.oregon.gov/dor/PTD/Pages/localform.aspx.
+The notice of your budget hearing must include a summary of the budget approved by the Budget Committee.
+The Oregon Department of Revenue provides forms you can use to develop and publish your budget.
+You can find these forms by clicking on the following link and scrolling down to “Local budget”: